 2. Drive a Used Car or Not Drive at All

-A new car’s value depreciates precipitously the moment you drive it out of a dealer’s lot.
+A new car’s value depreciates precipitously when you drive it out of a dealer’s lot.

 It is certainly not a good investment in the truest sense of the word.

-Unless it is necessary to own one for your daily commute to work, I’d think a few times before purchasing a new one.
+Unless you need one for your daily commute to work, I’d think a few times before purchasing a new one.

-I drove a used car for 16 out of the 19 years I’ve been here in America.
+I’ve driven a used car for 16 of the 19 years I’ve lived in America.
 My next car will most likely be a used car again!

-Transportation costs account for at least a quarter of one’s monthly expenses (e.g., insurance, fuel, maintenance, etc.) in the United States.
+In the United States, transportation costs account for at least a quarter of monthly expenses (e.g., insurance, fuel, maintenance, etc.).

 To drastically reduce these transportation-related expenses and their accompanying carbon footprint, it may also be a good idea to consider riding a bike to work/run errands, carpool, take public transportation, walk, work from home, or use Uber/Lyft.

-Avoiding spending your waking hours behind the wheel can also be beneficial to your mental sanity.
+Avoiding your waking hours behind the wheel can also benefit your mental sanity.

-Those long grueling daily drives on clogged freeways can certainly take a toll on one’s quality of life.
+Those long, grueling daily drives on clogged freeways can certainly affect one’s quality of life.

 3. Pull the Plug On Unnecessary Expenses